Michael Barrett (Canadian politician): Biography

-Barrett was born in Arnprior, Ontario in 1984, graduated from Algonquin College in Ottawa, and enrolled in the Canadian Armed Forces, serving as a telecommunications lineman.
+Barrett was born in Scarborough, Ontario in 1984, graduated from Algonquin College in Ottawa, and enrolled in the Canadian Armed Forces, serving in the Regular Force as a telecommunications lineman and attaining the rank of corporal.
 Following his service in the army, he worked as a human resources manager.
-He is the father of 5 children.
-Before his election to Parliament, he served as a municipal councillor in Edwardsburgh/Cardinal for four years.

-Barrett was elected to parliament at the 2018 Leeds—Grenville—Thousand Islands and Rideau Lakes federal by-election.
+He has five children.
+Before his election to Parliament, he served as an elected councillor in Edwardsburgh/Cardinal for four years.
+Barrett was first elected to the House of Commons in the 2018 federal by-election for Leeds—Grenville—Thousand Islands and Rideau Lakes.
+He was subsequently re-elected in 2019, 2021 and 2025.

 In November 2019, Barrett was appointed Shadow Minister for Ethics.
 In November 2021, Barrett was appointed Deputy Opposition House Leader and a Co-Chair of Question Period Planning.

-During a shadow cabinet shuffle in February 2022, Opposition Leader Candice Bergen named Barrett shadow minister for health which saw him elected as vice-chairman of the Standing Committee on Health.
-Following the election of the Hon.
-Pierre Poilievre as leader of the Conservative Party, Poilievre named Barrett as Shadow Minister for Ethics and Accountable Government.
+During a shadow cabinet shuffle in February 2022, Opposition Leader Candice Bergen named Barrett Shadow Minister for Health, which saw him elected Vice-Chair of the Standing Committee on Health.
+Following the election of Pierre Poilievre as leader of the Conservative Party, Barrett was appointed Shadow Minister for Ethics and Accountable Government.
 Barrett was named one of Brockville’s 40 Under 40 in 2022.
+During a July 2026 shadow cabinet shuffle, Barrett was appointed Shadow Minister for Veterans Affairs.

+At the time of the 2025 Canadian federal election, he lived in Brockville, Ontario.

+Committees

+Barrett has served on several House of Commons committees.
+He has been a member of the Standing Committee on Access to Information, Privacy and Ethics, including its Subcommittee on Agenda and Procedure.
+He has also served on the Standing Committees on Justice and Human Rights, Government Operations and Estimates, and Procedure and House Affairs.
+In the 44th Parliament, he served as Vice-Chair of the Standing Committee on Health and the Special Joint Committee on Medical Assistance in Dying.